 The OW2 Consortium do not own any copyright or claim code ownership on project's contributions.

 OW2 only provides the infrastructure that hosts the code.

-- Each project is reponsible to handle IP cleanness in its own way
+Each project is responsible to handle IP cleanness in its own way, OW2 only provides guidance.